 Bantham is the most popular surfing beach with a location second to none.
 This award-winning beach sits in Bigbury Bay with fabulous views out to the famous Burgh Island.
 Great for both seasoned surfers and newbies, it can get busy – Thurlestone Beach is a much quieter spot.
 To the north of Bigbury, Challaborough is more challenging and attracts experienced surfers.

 Stand up paddle boarding on the coast might sound like a tough challenge, but South Devon’s calm estuaries, tucked away beaches and sheltered coves make it easier than you might think!
 It’s a great sport for all the family and won’t take you long to nail the technique if you’re a first timer – just make sure you pick a calm day!

-South Milton Sands is a great sheltered bay if you're new to the sport.
-Salcombe's South Sands has a picturesque harbour as well as coves and beaches only accessible by water.
+South Milton Sands is a great sheltered bay if you’re new to the sport.
+Salcombe’s Southing to sail there are Sands has a picturesque harbour as well as coves and beaches only accessible by water.
 Shhh.
-Don't tell everyone!
+Don’t tell everyone!

 Thatches has paddleboards and wetsuits for use of owners and guests, free of charge.

 By far the best way to see South Devon in all its glory is by boat.
 With wildlife in abundance and magnificent vistas, sailing these unique coasts, and estuaries has inspired poets and artists for hundreds of years.
 Hire a boat for the day and discover the multitude of secret coves and quiet beaches.

 If you fancy learning to sail there are plenty of schools in the area and Salcombe is a popular choice for yachting, dinghy sailing or powerboating.
 There are a number of regattas throughout the year, most notably Port of Dartmouth Royal Regatta and Salcombe Regatta, both held in August